Rediscovering genuine letterpress

 Vost, who for thirty years operated an bookshop in Amsterdam, remarked in closing: “It’s incredible how in each country there are young people making books,” which has morphed into an “avalanche of print products, because once you have a website you want the real thing.”

 I don’t want to leave anyone with the impression that letterpress printing is not without a learning curve and not without hours of frustration bent over a press to make it create the full beauty of which is is capable.
 That is, I have more than once [to my regret] kicked my press because I didn’t know why it was misbehaving.
-But if you slug along with patience and a continuing desire to master the craft, you will find yourself immersed in a rewarding craft that will teach that work can be fascinatingly enjoyable.
+But if you slug along with patience and a continuing desire to master the craft, you will find yourself immersed in a rewarding experience that will demonstrate that work can be fascinatingly enjoyable.

 For a personal look at letterpress book publishing, you may want to look at the story of Elva Cowdery and her mission to publish her book of poetry, Possible Grace.